rathorer/proprank.frontend/src/content/blog/cannon-excellence.md

 ## **7. Reliability and Durability**

 Canon's cameras are built to last.
-They can withstand challenging environments and offer durability that professional photographers demand.
+They can withstand challenging environments and offer the durability that professional photographers demand.
 Canon users know they can rely on their gear in any situation.

 ## **8. Photography Education**